qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 You can define how the scale bar will be displayed in its frame.

-* :guilabel:`Box margin`: space between text and frame borders
+* :guilabel:`Box margin` : space between text and frame borders
-* :guilabel:`Labels margin`:  space between text and scale bar drawing
+* :guilabel:`Labels margin` :  space between text and scale bar drawing
-* :guilabel:`Line width`: line widht of the scale bar drawing
+* :guilabel:`Line width` : line widht of the scale bar drawing
-* :guilabel:`Join style`: Corners at the end of scalebar in style Bevel, Rounded or Square (only available for Scale bar style Single Box & Double Box)
+* :guilabel:`Join style` : Corners at the end of scalebar in style Bevel, Rounded or Square (only available for Scale bar style Single Box & Double Box)
-* :guilabel:`Cap style`: End of all lines in style Square, Round or Flat (only available for Scale bar style Line Ticks Up, Down and Middle)
+* :guilabel:`Cap style` : End of all lines in style Square, Round or Flat (only available for Scale bar style Line Ticks Up, Down and Middle)
-* :guilabel:`Alignment`: Puts text on the left, middle or right side of the frame Works only for Scale bar style Numeric
+* :guilabel:`Alignment` : Puts text on the left, middle or right side of the frame (works only for Scale bar style Numeric)

 Fonts and colors
 ^^^^^^^^^^^^^^^^